 Working with partner agencies to reduce drowning and serious injuries.

-The Humber region is dominated by a long stretch of coastline and a large dangerous tidal river splitting it in two.
-Follow this basic advice to stay safe in and around water, whether it be the sea, a lake, a river, or a reservoir:
+The Humber region is dominated by a long stretch of coastline and a large tidal river splitting it in two.
+Follow our advice to stay safe in and around water, whether it be the sea, a lake, a river, or a reservoir:

 - If you are going out on your own, let someone know where you are going and when you are coming back